Understanding parental rights

 Carers Australia is the national peak body representing carers.
 It offers direct support and also acts as an advocate for carers’ rights and welfare.
 Key services include:

-- State associations: links to carer associations in each Australian state and territory, where you can access localised support and advice.
+- State associations: Links to carer associations in each Australian state and territory, where you can access localised support and advice.

-- Counselling sessions: carers can receive free counselling sessions to help manage the emotional and mental strain that can come with caring responsibilities.
+- Counselling sessions: Carers can receive free counselling sessions to help manage the emotional and mental strain that can come with caring responsibilities.

 - Advocacy and representation: Carers Australia also works nationally to advocate for policies that benefit carers, ensuring your voice is heard in policymaking.